Unit XI. Healing

 columns.
 Make a list of your major soul wounds down the side leaving

 some space between each of them.
-In the next column, indicate what
+In the next column, indicate what part

-experience.
-You may have several to a dozen causes so leave space for
+You may have several to a dozen causes so leave space for them in your chart.

 Then look at what you have and see if you have gained any insights into